nicklauskim/nicklauskim.github.io/_projects/nba_dashboard.md

 ---
 layout: post
-title: NBA Statistics Dashboard
+title: Basketball Statistics Dashboard
-date: 2024-03-04
+date: 2024-05-04
-description: Shooting Maps and Other Analytics-Based Visualizations
+description: Detailed Visualizations and Advanced Analytics
 <!---redirect: /assets/pdf/Research Presentation.pdf--->
 img: assets/img/ball-hoop.jpg
 importance: 1
-category: work
+category: fun
 ---

-This project is a Streamlit web app that is currently still in progress and I will post updates as I get closer to deployment.
+This project is a web app built in Dash that is currently still in progress and awaiting deployment.